 Buying or selling of Goffstown NH real estate is best handled by a professional Realtor like Moe Archambault.
 He has the expertise needed to see that everything runs smoothly.
-If you are buying a Goffstown NH home, Moe has the resources to find the perfect property based on what your requirements are.
+Moe has the resources to find the perfect property based on what your requirements are.
 If you are selling, those same resources will put you in touch with the right buyer.

 In the first census, 1790, the population of Goffstown was 1275.
 There are now more than 16,000 residents.
 The area was heavily forested with trees that made good timber, making lumbering the primary industry, along with fishing, in the early years of the town.
 The Piscataquog River provided power to sawmills, grain mills, textile mills, and carding and cotton factories.
 Today, Saint Anselm College and municipal services are the two largest employers in Goffstown.

 Goffstown is located 9 miles from Manchester, 16 miles from Concord, and 61 miles from Boston, Massachusetts.
 The nearest airport is Manchester-Boston Regional, 13 miles away.
 The town lies at the junction of Route 114 and Route 13.
 There are two elementary schools, one kindergarten, a middle school, and a high school.
 The high school also serves neighboring towns of New Boston and Dunbarton.
 There is also a private school serving grades Pre-K through Grade 8.

 Saint Anselm College is the third oldest Catholic college in New England.
 It is the home of the New Hampshire Institute of Politics, at which presidential primary debates are held, among many other national political functions.
 It was founded in 1889 and is nationally ranked as the 85th best college in the US.
 There is a fully functioning, independent Benedictine abbey connected to the college.